Maxiinreanimate/Percolate/README.md

 # Percolate

 **The first and only multichain perpetual futures DEX.
+Any chain.
 Any token.
-Any leverage.
 Fully permissionless.**

-Percolate is a permissionless perpetual futures protocol built on [Anatoly Yakovenko's Percolator risk engine](https://github.com/aeyakovenko/percolator).
+Percolate is a permissionless perpetual futures protocol built on [Toly's Percolator risk engine](https://github.com/aeyakovenko/percolator).
 It runs natively on **Solana** and **EVM** chains, with cross-margin, multi-collateral, and adaptive liquidity from day one.

 ## Why Percolate